In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Setup

-The Summer Infant is easy to assemble even if you don't open the manual.
+The Summer Infant is easy to assemble even without opening the manual.
 The setup includes adding the wheels and connecting the canopy.

 Car Seat Compatiblity